 Muslims also contend that the Temple Mount is the location of Eden.
 They call the Foundation Stone “es-Sakhra” and the Dome of the Rock “Kubbat es-Sakhra.”
 On the entrance to the Dome of the Rock there is an inscription in Arabic which translated means “The Rock of the Temple from the Garden of Eden.”

 For 2,000 years, Jerusalem has held special significance for Christians, which is reflected in the fact that this city is referred to over 800 times throughout the Bible.

 The early Jewish Believers in the region continued to go up to Jerusalem on the Biblically appointed times of Pesach, Shavuot, and Sukkot.
 Since many of them lived in Jerusalem, they devoted themselves to prayer in the Temple.

-Today, almost two million Christians visit Israel each year, many on their own pilgrimages to pray where Yeshua prayed and walk where He walked.
+Almost two million Christians normally visit Israel each year, many on their own pilgrimages to pray where Yeshua prayed and walk where He walked.

 They walk up the Mughrabi Bridge to the Temple Mount upon which Yeshua was dedicated as a baby and sit on the Temple Court steps where He taught the masses.

 They descend to the pools of Bethesda and Siloam where the lame and blind were healed.